chazmcgrill/browser-links-page/README.md

 # Browser Startup Page

-A browser page with jumbo sized links to bookmarked pages.
+A browser home page with jumbo sized links to bookmarked pages.
 Grid created using CSS grid.